eldendo/c64_TimeMachine/Monitor/README.md

 # Simple MONITOR for c64
 A monitor let you inspect the memory of the c64.

-Enter a (decimal)address after the '?'prompt or just press enter to continue.
+Enter a (decimal)address after the '?' prompt or just press enter to continue.

 Output is a hex dump.